williamjames6/phaseX/notes/buildNote.md

 IMPLEMENTED- Arrowhead direction + change dashed arrow + ball + straighten arrows
 - Linking with [] and {} for timestamps and other dates
 - Right now, nothing about the chat interaction persists across renders.
-Very short term --> should be more useful long term
-- Timeout for router.replace("/") on appState going to background
+Very short term --> should be more useful long term IMPLEMENTED- Timeout for router.replace("/") on appState going to background
 - Forgot password flow + verify email flow
+- CHAINRUNNER.JS
+- Make subjective feeling for sessions look <Pretty>
+- Modify option for session entries